SiliconLabs/SimplicityConnect-android/README.md

     - Device name
     - Raw advertisement data
     - RSSI
-    - Beacon type (iBeacon, Eddystone, AtlBeacon)
+    - Beacon type (iBeacon, Eddystone, AltBeacon)
     - Favorites only
     - Connectable only
   - Option to save filters for later use